hb2101/image-domain-crawler/README.md

 src/main/java/com/e/hackathon/imagefinder/crawler/

 These include:

 WebCrawlerService — Core crawling logic

 PoliteFetcher — Rate-limited HTTP fetcher

 CrawlConfig — Crawl configuration settings

 Supporting utility classes for URL tracking and depth control

 The frontend interface is located at: src/main/webapp/index.html

 This page provides a clean UI for entering a URL and displaying extracted images.

 Project configuration and dependencies are defined in: pom.xml
-Running the Project
-This section explains how to build and run the application locally.

 ## Requirements